Hospice vs. Palliative Care: Key Differences Explained

 Home Care Packages come with many benefits for patients receiving specialised care.
 This holds especially true for those receiving palliative and hospice care.

-Healthcare professionals come to them, allowing for maximum comfort.
-Moreover, the patient can be surrounded by family members and loved ones throughout this difficult time.
+Healthcare professionals come to them.
+The patient can be surrounded by family members and loved ones throughout this difficult time.

 Funding and Insurance Coverage